 Are you struggling to fix the iPhone call failed error?
 This issue can be annoying, especially when making an important phone call.
 No matter what your iPhone version is, you want to get rid of it as soon as possible when it comes to any problem.
 Let's see how to fix it!

-What Does Call Failed Mean on iPhone?
+What Does a Call Fail Mean on iPhone?

 The error occurs when you try to make a phone call, but your iPhone shows "call failed."
 The problem may appear when you're in the middle of a conversation.

 When the iPhone is dropping calls, it is usually because the signal in a particular area is weak.
 Even though the poor signal is the most common reason for the issue, the SIM card could sometimes be the problem.